ssh-mitm/ssh-mitm/doc/develop/reproducible-builds.md

 ```

 Not part of the regular lint/test loop — building the wheel twice is too
-slow for the everyday dev loop.
-Run it as a pre-release check instead.
+slow for the everyday dev loop. `python-publish.yml` runs it automatically
+before every release build; a failure aborts the release before anything
+gets published.

 ## AppImage build